 Jan explains how the company has grown over the past 30 years.

 “I think we were the first Danish packaging company to offer luxury packaging materials at reasonable prices.
-To meet customer expectations, we started up overseas production in the early 1990s and opened our first web shop in 2002.
+To meet customer expectations, we started up overseas production in the early 1990s and opened our first webshop in 2002.

 “Many of our customers also expanded their retail chains, so we built a larger warehouse in 2006 to provide them with storage space.
-This means that, when store staff place an online order, we can deliver what they need straight away.”
+This means that, when store staff places an online order, we can deliver what they need straight away.”

 Serving Scandinavia and beyond

-Scanlux produces wrapping and shopping bags for many well-known retailers in Denmark, including Magasin, BR and Matas, and for some of Sweden’s high-end fashion brands, such as Björn Borg, Filippa K, Acne Studios and Peak Performance.
+Scanlux produces wrapping and shopping bags for many well-known retailers in Denmark, including Magasin, BR, and Matas, and for some of Sweden’s high-end fashion brands, such as Björn Borg, Filippa K, Acne Studios, and Peak Performance.

 The business has also expanded beyond Scandinavia.
-Belgium, Finland, France, Germany, the Netherlands and the UK are now important export markets.
+Belgium, Finland, France, Germany, the Netherlands, and the UK are now important export markets.